Xilinx/Vitis_Libraries/docs/api-reference.rst

 dissimilarity across multiple paths leading to a smoother estimate of the disparity map.

-For the semi-global method in xfOpenCV, census transform in conjunction with Hamming distance is used for cost computation.
+For the semi-global method in Vitis vision, census transform in conjunction with Hamming distance is used for cost computation.
 The semiglobal optimization block is based on the implementation by Hirschmuller, but approximates the cost aggregation by considering only four directions.